Terrorism & Political Violence Risk Map 2019

 The findings of the Terrorism & Political Violence Risk Map 2019, points to continued instability in nearly every region.
 The resurgence of authoritarianism and nationalism has widened fault lines between allies, and fuelled geopolitical competition.
 It has also increased regime instability risks across much of the world as more governments adopt less inclusive policies and systems of governance.
 And it is undermining international multilateral institutions.
 All of this contributes to changes in the global order and state behaviour, and makes interstate conflict a more prevalent risk.

-Sign-up below to access the Terrorism & Political Violence Risk Map 2019 and the accompanying report:
+See the Terrorism & Political Violence Risk Map 2019 below or view the accompanying report on the right.

 - In North America and Europe, there has been a reduction in terrorist attacks motivated by Islamist extremism, and an increase in attacks motivated by extreme right-wing beliefs.